-UK life will never be the same again.
+UK life will never be the same.
 One day you have to return, put all that independence you’ve learnt into practice.
 Once you leave the season workers bubble, things in the real world just seem to lack vivaciousness.

 Every year, you’ll be tempted in by the returners form and your previous ideas of working a 9-5, buying a house, having a family, etc, get put on the back burner for, yet, another year.

 In the way, the real world has changed.
-England won’t have, but your rose tinted glasses will be removed.
+England won’t have, but then you remove your rose tinted glasses.
 Your friends and family will be doing exactly the same as when you left, living the same lives.
-But for some reason, you’ll view them all differently.
+But, for some reason, you’ll view them all differently.